johnusher/ardpifi/README.md

 LED code can be updated, compiled and flashed locally via USB from Raspi to Arduino.

-Keyboard inputs on each Raspi will send ED pattern info and sync across all Raspis in the network.
+Keyboard inputs on each Raspi will send LED pattern info and sync across all Raspis in the network.

+We install everything now with /bin/bootstrap (not tested!!)

 Mesh code from: https://github.com/siggy/ledmesh

 ## Hardware set-up
-Connect Arduino Uno with Raspi 3 via USB
-Run the go script, and keyboard numbers will control LED sequence on the NeoPixel strip.
+Connect Arduino Uno (also Nano clone tested) to Raspi 3 via USB Run the go script, and keyboard numbers will control LED sequence on the NeoPixel strip.
 LED sequence can be programmed on the Raspi, compiled using arduino-cli, and flashed from the Raspi.